Esma Sultan (daughter of Abdul Hamid I): Early life

-Esma Sultan was born on 17 July 1778 in the Topkapı Palace.
-Her father was Abdul Hamid I and Her mother was Sineperver Sultan.
+Esma Sultan was born on 17 July 1778 in the Topkapı Palace. her father was Abdul Hamid I and her mother was Sineperver Sultan.
 She had an elder brother Şehzade Ahmed, two years older than her, a younger brother Mustafa IV, one year younger than her, and a younger sister Fatma Sultan, four years younger than her.
 She was nicknamed Küçük Esma (Esma the younger) to distinguish her by her aunt Büyük Esma (Esma the eldest).

+In 1785, when she was seven years old, she had officially memorised the Quran, and her father celebrated the special occasion.